SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ##### Experiment 3.1: Similarity Quantification in Cross-Program-Version
 ![plot](/figs/versions.jpg)
+In this experiment, we compile the project from different versions, with the same optimization level and compiler (GCC).
 Particularly, SemDiff achieves the best detection performance in 10 programs and ranks second in the remaining 3 programs, i.e., coreutils, libgmp, and sqlite3.
 For both coreutils and sqlite3,